Pallitic/Icecrown-DBM/README.md

 Fixed timers for first defile,soulreaper,infest of every phase

-Now Shows special warning if necrotic jumps to another person
+Shows special warning if necrotic jumps to you

 Removed useless timers when p3 starts